Old Cooranga, Queensland: Geography

 The locality is bounded to the west by the Boyne River while the eastern boundary roughly follows the flow of Coocher Creek.
 The land along these watercourses is lower (160 m at the Boyne River) and is used for farming, while the north–south spine of the locality rises to unnamed peaks of 350 m.

 The east and south-east of the locality is within the Pile Gully State Forest which extends into neighbouring Pile Gully.

-There is a small amount of irrigated horticulture in the west of the locality near the Boyne River.
+The predominant land use is grazing on native vegetation with some irrigated horticulture in the west of the locality near the Boyne River.